julian-west/e4ds-snippets/web-scraping/spotify/README.md

-# Extracting Names and Artists from Spotify Playlist
+# Extracting Names and Artists from Spotify Playlist to CSV File

 I love using Python 🐍 to automate boring tasks.